 One of the reasons why popunders are good for learning media buying is the budget and difficulty to learn (affiliate friendly).
 The second but still very important reason is you end up dealing with 1 less variable to learn and optimize.
 That variable is the creative side, also known as banners.

-However, this doesn’t mean popunder traffic is an easy beast to tame, as there’s also stiff competition and the ad format itself has been evolving lately due to browser changes and regulations.
+However, this doesn’t mean popunder traffic is an easy beast to tame.
+There’s also stiff competition, and the ad format itself has been evolving lately due to browser changes and regulations.

 Let’s get started with the basics.
 And below this page, you’ll find pro tips.

 This article is written by Servando Silva, an affiliate marketing expert.